 2. Change your Internet settings

-- Open Network and Sharing Center.
+- Go to Network and Sharing Center.

 - Select the Advanced tab and scroll down the Security listings.

 - Restart your machine and launch Steam.

 Some PC issues are hard to tackle, especially when it comes to corrupted repositories or missing Windows files.
 If you are having troubles fixing an error, your system may be partially broken.

 We recommend installing Restoro, a tool that will scan your machine and identify what the fault is.